-Given the serious consequences of a conviction, it is essential to work with an aggressive Collin County online solicitation defense lawyer to build the strongest possible defense in your case.
-A criminal defense attorney at Rosenthal & Wadas, PLLC can speak with you about your case today.
+Given the serious consequences of a conviction, it is essential to work with a Collin County online solicitation defense lawyer to build the strongest possible defense in your case.
+A criminal defense attorney at Rosenthal & Wadas can speak with you about your case today.

 Elements of Online Solicitation of a Minor Under Texas Law

 What are the elements of an online solicitation charge in Collin County?
 Residents of Collin County can be charged with online solicitation of a minor under Section 33.021 of the Texas Penal Code.
 The statute defines the criminal offense as one of the following situations:

 - Situation in which any person who is at least 17 years old, uses the internet, electronic mail, text messaging, or another electronic system to communicate in a sexually explicit manner with a minor or to distribute sexually explicit material to a minor; or

 - Situation in which any person, the internet, electronic mail, text messaging, or another electronic system to solicit a minor to meet another person (including the actor) with the intent that minor will engage in sexual contact or sexual intercourse.

 The statute defines a minor as one of the following: